Little Zion M.B. Church

 Robert's life was one of mystery and legend, and the mystery continues in

-gravesites!
-Payne Chapel Church outside of Itta Bena boasts a site, while
+south of Itta Bena boasts a site, while Mount Zion MB Church on

-Mount Zion Church outside of Morgan City boasts another site.
-The Morgan
+outside of Morgan City boasts another site.
+The Morgan City site includes

-City site includes an impressive grave marker that was provided by Sony/Columbia
+impressive grave marker (cenotaph) that was provided by Sony/Columbia records

 Robert L. Johnson became known as the King of the Mississippi Delta Country